Boston Lawyer for Disability in Workers’ Compensation Cases

 Disability in Boston workers’ compensation cases means the injured worker is unable to perform his or her job duties as a result of a work injury.
 In these cases, an injured worker may be eligible for disability benefits.

-If you need help managing your workers’ compensation case, consult with an experienced attorney.
+If you need help managing your workers’ compensation case, consult with an experienced Boston attorney for disability in workers’ compensation cases.
 They could handle negotiations with insurance companies on your behalf and fight for the benefits you need.
-Call today to discuss your case.
+Call (617) 925-6407 today to discuss your case.

 With partial disability, a person can receive 60 percent of the difference between their pre-injury average weekly wage and their earning capacity, but they cannot receive more than 75 percent of their temporary total disability benefits.

 Types of injuries that might lead to temporary partial disability are injuries that are more muscular and are non-surgical, such as neck, back, and shoulder strains.
 Treatment will be non-invasive and typically will include doctor office visits and physical therapy.
 There is usually an initial period where the injury is acute but then it starts to improve with treatment.
 The condition could become more chronic, and the injured worker may reach a plateau.

 The employer has the option to accommodate injured workers and let them take light-duty jobs.
 However, sometimes an employer may not be able to accommodate a worker beyond an initial transition period or at all.
 This could be a policy of the employer based on risks within the place of employment.
 For example, the employee could be at risk of further injury or there are other safety considerations.

 Temporary total disability is where a person is totally disabled from all forms of gainful employment.
 They cannot do their job and there is no other job that they are able to do for the present time and the foreseeable future.
 It is temporary by statute because the maximum period that a person can receive temporary total disability in Massachusetts is three years.